hugojosefson/install-nodejs-and-pm2/test/README.md

 ## Testing in Docker

-To try the script in a Docker container, you may go back down to the project's root directory, and run:
+To try the script in a Docker container, you may go back down to the project's root directory, and run any of these lines:

 ```bash
 ./build && docker build -t install-nodejs-and-pm2:latest -f test/debian/7/Dockerfile .